ATC-Industries/hotspotPrinter/README.md

 You will need to install the Data upload plugin to upload all the files in the `data` fold to the ESP32 SPIFFS https://github.com/me-no-dev/arduino-esp32fs-plugin

+### Dev Enviro

+Gulp is being used to build html pages using Nunjucks.
+See https://gulpjs.com/docs/en/getting-started/quick-start to get Gulp running

+### Setting up Arduino IDE to load files to SPIFFS

+TODO

 ### Dependencies

 `#include <U8g2lib.h>`  In the library manager search for "U8g" and choose the library by oliver